 This flank steak and criolla recipe comes from my sister in law who is a wonderful chef and someone who has studied the history of food extensively, especially regarding the countries of South America.
 While this dish is used all over Argentina to this day, the exact origins probably came about during the time of the Spanish colonization many years ago.

 From studying the Peruvian culture (which was greatly intertwined with other South American countries at the time) what was learned was that many countries in South America called foods that were invented in the new world, but that were made with old world ingredients (and eaten mostly by Europeans) creole or "criolla," as opposed to indigenous."

-Most of the items for the criolla, you will probably have in your refrigerator or pantry making this a great recipe to have on hand.
+Most of the items for the salsa criolla, you will probably have in your refrigerator or pantry making this a great recipe to have on hand.
 The items you will need for this flank steak recipe are:

 - red pepper